Airfoil Geometry Schema

 these may be coincident for a sharp trailing edge

-normalize: false, the input must already define a valid nonzero chord extent
+The input geometry must define a valid nonzero chord extent so it can be normalized to unit chord internally

 Point-based airfoils define the geometry directly through discrete coordinates on the surface.

-Airfoil definitions are normalized to unit chord when
+Point-defined airfoils are normalized to unit chord.

 surface_curveformat, the trailing-edge point must be represented for both surfaces, even if the two points are coincident.In